What to expect

 For techniques to break in your Duckfeet without breaking a sweat, visit the blog below:

-Models with a shearling lining may feel snug at first on the tops and sides.
+Models with a European sheep wool lining may feel snug at first on the tops and sides.
 This is typically ok and will go away as the leather relaxes and wool packs in.
 You'll want to pay attention to the fit lengthwise.
-Be sure the big toe is no more than lightly touching and toes aren't bunched when standing.
+Be sure the longest toe is no more than lightly touching and toes aren't bunched when standing.

 - Toes scrunched uncomfortably?
 Size up!